Tom Plate: Career

+Personal life

-Since 1979, he has been married to the former child actress, Andrea Darvi (Margolis), with one child, Ashley Alexandra Plate, now the wife of Sam Keys, and the mother of Maximus Pierce Keys and Mila Juliet Keys.
-The grandparents reside also reside in Laguna Niquel, California.
-Professor Plate is or has been a member of the Del Rey Yacht Club, the UCLA Faculty Center, the Princeton Club of New York, the Hong Kong Correspondents Club (overseas member), and Century Association of New York.
+He married the social worker and former child actress Andrea Darvi (Margolis) in 1979, with whom he had one child, Ashley Alexandra Plate, now the wife of Sam Keys and the mother of Maximus Pierce Keys and Milana (Mila) Juliet Keys.
+Plate was a member of the Del Rey Yacht Club, the UCLA Faculty Center, the Princeton Club of New York, the Hong Kong Correspondents Club (overseas member), and Century Association of New York.

+Death

+On Tuesday, May 23, 2023, Plate died at the age of 79 due to natural causes.
+He was surrounded by family at the time of his passing.